 Of course, there are bad direct messages, there are also bad advertisements, and there are bad social media postings.
 The trick is not merely to do or not do something; it means to get it right or leave it.

-The direct message case for me is synonymous how marketing automation is perceived and misunderstood.
+The direct message case for me is synonymous with how marketing automation is perceived and misunderstood.

 1. It’s always evil